 Anko, sweet red bean paste, is used in many confectioneies in Japan.
 It is usually prepared by boiling and sometimes mashing azuki beans and then sweetening the paste with sugar.
 The most common types of read bean paste include Tsubuan and Koshian.

 Tsubuan is prepared by boiling and sweetening with sugar.
-Koshian is prepared by passing through a sieve to remove bean skins, and this is most commonly used for wagawashi (traditional Japanese confectionery).
+Koshian is prepared by passing through a sieve to remove bean skins, and this is most commonly used for wagashi (traditional Japanese confectionery).

 Other varieties of anko includes Shiroan, made from Japanese white beans and Kurian made from chestnuts.